sealeelike/Enjoy-your-seat/README.md

 ## Todo list
 - [ ] Provide more granular advice, not just on campus, such as within the Fundation Building
 - [ ] facility filter
+- [ ] Create a mapping table of areaID and facility to avoid the need to traverse and check to complete user filtering requirements.